agsb/wirewp/README.md

 ### Dual in-line Package

+"DIP parts have standard sizes that follow JEDEC rules.
+The space between two pins (called pitch) is 0.1 inches (2.54 mm).
+The space between two rows of pins depends on how many pins are in the package.
+Common row spacings are 0.3 inches (7.62 mm) or 0.6 inches (15.24 mm)"

 | pins  | spaced | Number Designator |
 | :---: | :---: | :---: |
 | 6 | 0.300" | 1 |